mshick/google-cloud-runtime-configuration-util/README.md

 - `set` - Sets a variable
 - `unset` - Unset a variable
 - `print` - Print the whole config to stdout in env or json format
+- `create` - Create a new config with the provided name
+- `pipe` - Pipe env-formatted stdin to the named config, loading it with variables.
+[EXPERIMENTAL]

 ## Installation